Cornell-MAE-UG/fa25-portfolio-afn28/Cornell Portfolio/_projects/Statics Design 1 updated.md

 For futher analysis, I explored how the beam would bend under loading, which can be viewed below.
 Essentially, maximum bending would occur under a horizontal loading scenario with the applied weight halfway along the length of the bar.

+To see my full analysis, view the file below.
 Full design: [Downloadable]({{ "/assets/Linear Actuator Design.pdf" | relative_url }}) in PDF format.